jaceklaskowski/scalania/README.md

         [success] created: sbt.SettingKey$$anon$4@2726d882
         [success] Total time: 0 s, completed Nov 29, 2014 10:06:58 PM

-## How to open the project in IntelliJ IDEA 14.0.1
+## How to open the project in IntelliJ IDEA 14.0.2

 [IntelliJ IDEA](http://www.jetbrains.com/idea/) supports Scala/sbt projects with [the Scala plugin](http://plugins.jetbrains.com/plugin/?id=1347).
-Have fun!
+Install the plugin and have fun!

 ## How to contribute

 A quite productive approach to master Scala is to further extend the project with new tests that show what the Scala language can offer.

 `git clone` [the scalania project](https://github.com/jaceklaskowski/scalania) and send pull requests on GitHub.